Nick Freeman: Loopholes

 On the ethics of using loopholes, Freeman comments:

 Morally, I can't [justify it], but ethically, I can.
 My job is to give my clients the best defence I can.
 That is the job of every defence lawyer.
 I can't pick and choose who I defend based on my opinion; that would mean I was judging them, and that would be a dereliction of my duty.
 If I repeatedly identify shortcomings in police procedures, then perhaps we will end up with better standards in policing and then we will all be safer on the roads because people will not take chances.
 Until then, it is my job to identify inadequate policing and procedures.
 I want to make one thing clear, however.
 I do not condone drunk-driving or irresponsible driving of any kind.
 And where I successfully defend clients I will often take them to one side and give them a polite ticking-off, tell them they have been very lucky and advise them to use that luck by not transgressing again.

 Clients

 His first high-profile case was that of Alex Ferguson in 1999.
 Freeman argued that Ferguson had to use the hard shoulder to get to the training ground to allow for his upset stomach and need for a toilet.
+Shortly after this Freeman successfully argued special reasons for David Beckham, overturning an 8 month disqualification for speeding on the basis that he was being chased by the paparazzi.
 Clients since have included: